DFreireF/rionid/docs/__main__.md

 ## Summary of Python Code: Controller (main.py) Documentation

-The provided Python code defines the main controller module for the pySimToF application.
+The provided Python code defines the main controller module for the rionid application.
 It is responsible for handling command-line arguments, parsing data files, and coordinating the flow of data between the `ImportData` class and the `CreateGUI` class.
 The controller also facilitates the visualization and saving of simulation results.

 ### Function: `main()`
 This function is the entry point of the application and is called when the script is executed.
 It parses command-line arguments using `argparse` and then delegates tasks to the `controller()` function based on the provided arguments.